dburkhardt/academic-www/content/en/docs/customization.md

 ## Website icon

 Are you looking to customize the desktop and mobile icon which appears in your site's Progressive Web App (PWA) and web browser tab?
+This icon is also referred to as a favicon.

 Save your icon as a square 512x512 pixel image named `icon.png` and place the image in your root `assets/images/` folder, creating the `assets` and `images` folders if they don't already exist.